fardoss/public_assets/docs_md/generate-nfts/index.md

 #### Generating

-After you finished generating your NFT's, you should see a new folder called asset_generator.
+After you finished generating your collection, you should see a new folder called asset_generator.
 This is the output structure that we use.
 You will find that NFT's and their metadata are separate.
 We do however connect them using their file number.

 ![NFT Generator Output Location](https://s3.amazonaws.com/cdn.fardoss.com/docs_content/Output%20Folder%20Structure.png)